Ernest Belfort Bax: Men's rights advocacy

 Bax was an active antifeminist since, according to him, feminism was failing to address inequities for both sexes evenly.
 According to Bax, the "anti-man crusades" of his day were responsible for anti-man laws being both preserved from the old legal canon, and for new laws being passed that were also anti-male and sexist.
 Bax wrote many articles in The New Age and elsewhere about English laws partial to women against men, and women's privileged position before the law, and expressed his view that women's suffrage would unfairly tip the balance of power to women.
-In 1913 he published a book, The Fraud of Feminism, detailing feminism's adverse effects.
+In 1913 he published a book, The Fraud of Feminism, critiquing feminism.
+In it, he described chivalry as "the deprivation, the robbery from men of the most elementary personal rights in order to endow women with privileges at the expense of men."

 Bax's concern for men's equality fuelled his interest in socialism, to which he turned for a potential solution to what he viewed as the exploitation of males by the capitalist system:

 "The highest development of modern capitalism, as exemplified in the English-speaking countries, has placed man to all intents and purposes, legally under the heel of woman.
 So far as the relations of the sexes are concerned, it would be the task of Socialism to emancipate man from this position, if sex-equality be the goal aimed at.
 The first step on the road towards such equality would necessarily consist in the abolition of modern female privilege."